An alternative foundation of quantum theory: Introduction

 A special situation is when $\phi$ is a spin vector, and $\theta$ is a spin component in a given direction.
 In the simple spin situation, the natural group $K$ for the spin vector does not directly induce groups on the components.
 But does so if we redefine $\phi$ to be the projection of the spin vector upon the plane spanned by two different directions in which spin can be measured and take $K$ to be the corresponding rotation group.

 When there are several potential accessible variables, I may denote this by a superscript $a$: $\theta^a$ for the variables and $G^a$ for the groups, with elements $g^a$.
-Both here and in [1,4,5] I use the word `group' as synonymous to `group action' or transformation group on some set, not as an abstract group.
+Both here and in [1,4,5, 81, 82] I use the word `group' as synonymous to `group action' or transformation group on some set, not as an abstract group.

-The article has some overlap with the papers [4,5], but the results there are further discussed and clarified here.
+This article is an extended version of the paper [81], and it also has some overlap with the papers [4,5,82], but the results there are further discussed and clarified here.

 My derivations here will be independent of other Hilbert space reconstructions in the literature, but they will in some sense compete with several rather deep investigations recently on deriving the Hilbert space structure from various assumptions [6,7,8,9,10].
 By relying on group representation theory, I use at the outset some Hilbert space structure, but this is by construction, not by assumption.
 The construction is indicated to be realizable in the important finite-dimensional case.
 It is interesting to see, as stated in [11], that there is a problem connecting the above general derivations to the many different interpretations of quantum theory.
-By contrast, the derivation presented here seems to lead naturally to a particular interpretation: A general epistemic interpretation.
+By contrast, the derivation presented here seems to lead naturally to a particular interpretation: A general epistemic interpretation, which also may have links to an ontological interpretation in many cases, see below.

 There is a large literature on different interpretations of quantum mechanics.
 In my opinion, one should try to clarify the questions around quantum foundations before one goes into a deeper discussion of possible interpretations.
 Brief discussions of interpretation are given in a later Section of this article.
 This discussion is in agreement with the view expressed by Robert Spekkens in a recent video: It may be seen as a categorical error to look upon quantum theory as describing the real world; it is a theory of our \emph{knowledge} of the world.
 Of course the word knowledge can be interpreted in many ways, and an epistemic view upon quantum mechanics may be discussed, but in my opinion a focus on describing our knowledge of the world leads to more attractive interpretations of the theory.